justin-eckenweber/WhatCrates/README.md

 # Thanks to Zap-Hosting & JetBrains!
 ## Zap-Hosting
-Zap-Hosting.com is company hosting Gameservers, VPS, Rootservers and much more!
+Zap-Hosting.com is a company hosting Gameservers, VPS, Rootservers and much more!

 They gave me a Server for testing my open source projects!